Akashj1011/irctc-assignment/README.md

-# irctc-assignment

-* Database Definition
+# Database Definition
-There are three tables created:
+There are three tables created for database irctc:
 1. schedule
 2. train
 3. station